annassanchez/ETL_project/README.md

 ## Context

+Objective:
-Objective: The key of this analysis is to combine multiple programming tools in order to gather data from a public dataset, APIs and webscrapping and analyse it.
+- The key of this analysis is to combine multiple programming tools in order to gather data from a public dataset, APIs and webscrapping and analyse it.

 Hypothesis:
 - Did we listen to more sad music because of the Covid-19 pandemic?
-See what of the top artist and top genres are in the given period, the characteristics of the music and the lyrics, and see if there is a swift in music taste due to that event.
+Analyse the `top200` and `viral50` playlist, the general `valence`, `danceability` and `energy` values, but also how it changes for the top music genres, the artist gender or the top 5 most listened artis on the given period.

 ## Spotify playlist dataset